CatalystMeher/lifedash/README.md

 5. Run the migrations in your Supabase SQL editor:
    - Copy and run the SQL from `migration_add_amount_type.sql` to add the 'amount' type
    - Copy and run the SQL from `migration_add_user_preferences.sql` to add user preferences
+   - Copy and run the SQL from `migration_add_todos.sql` to add the todos table
 6. Run the development server: `npm run dev`

 ## Database Schema